 Woofs from a miserable KoKo

 My Mum Helen and I had a great day at Waroona and Yarloop on Saturday.
 We chatted to the vet staff (They remembered me from last year and recognised me from my Fireman’s outfit).
 We had a chat to Robyn about her animals and the bushfire then Michael from the ABC in Bunbury interviewed.
 I hope lots of people with animals whom the bush fire affected will contact us.
 We are looking forward to hearing their stories and Mum will take photos of the cute animals.

 Me and a Mate at the Park

-We will head down to Yarloop again on Sunday 26th June but I might need to stay home if Mum is taking photos.
+Mum Helen will head down to Yarloop again on Sunday 21st July but I might need to stay home if she is taking photos.
 I get jealous if other pets get more attention than me!
-Woofs from KoKo

 Chocolate contains theobromine and caffeine, which in larger amounts is especially dangerous because pets can’t break it down and eliminate it the same way humans can.
 It can build up to toxic concentrations and cause multi-organ disease and failure if not treated properly.